siboxd/kotlin-result-collection-extensions/README.md

 ##### filterResultNot

 This is the same as [filterResult](#filterResult) but returns the elements that *do not match* the given predicate.
-Failures are not touched.
+Failures are reported as they are.

 ##### filterResultIsInstance

 This is the same as [filterResult](#filterResult) but returns the elements that are instance of the given class.
-Failures are not touched.
+Failures are reported as they are.

 ##### filterResultNotNull

 This is the same as [filterResult](#filterResult) but returns only not null elements.
-Failures are not touched.
+Failures are reported as they are.

 #### Actions Extensions